Richilde of Hainaut

-Richilde, Countess of Mons and Hainaut (c.
+Richilde (c.
 1018 – 15 March 1086), was a ruling countess of Hainaut from c.
 1050 until 1076, in co-regency with her husband Baldwin VI of Flanders (until 1070) and then her son Baldwin II of Hainaut.
 She was also countess of Flanders by marriage to Baldwin VI between from 1067 to 1070.
 She ruled Flanders as regent during the minority of her son Arnulf III in 1070–1071.

 Life

 Richilde may have been a daughter of Reinier of Hasnon (died c.
 1049) and Adelheid of Egisheim.

 She was born c.
 1018.
 In 1040, she married Herman of Mons, who became Count of Hainaut.

 Countess of Hainaut

 For a long time, Richilde's own rights and position were not well understood.
 She is counted as ruling countess of Hainaut for different periods in different sources.
 In a first phase, she followed in the marche of Valenciennes c.
 1049 as only heir of her father, Reinier of Hasnon, who was installed in 1047 as margrave of Valenciennes to replace Baldwin V of Flanders (who rebelled against the empire and lost his fiefs).
 Richilde's first husband, Herman of Mons, count of Hainaut, died c.
 1050/1051.
-She was countess in her own right in Valenciennes and in her husband's rights in Hainault.
+She was countess in her own right in Valenciennes and in her husband's right in Hainaut.

-Her alleged control over Hainault made her an attractive bride, but placed the county in a dangerous position.
+Her alleged control over Hainaut made her an attractive bride, but placed the county in a dangerous position.
 She was forced, by the threat of invasion, by Baldwin V of Flanders to marry his eldest son Baldwin.

 As Hainaut and Valenciennes were imperial fiefs and Henry III, Holy Roman Emperor had not been consulted, the marriage resulted in a war between the emperor and the Baldwins, ending in a total defeat of the latter in 1054.

 But still Richilde's husband Baldwin became ruling count of Hainaut jure uxoris and the two children she had with Herman were disinherited.
-Roger, probably lame, became a secular clerk (later bishop of Bishop of Châlons-sur-Marne) and her daughter a nun.
+Roger, probably lame, became a secular clerk (later Bishop of Châlons-sur-Marne) and her daughter a nun.
 Hainaut and Valenciennes being inherited by the count of Flanders.

 Baldwin VI followed as count of Flanders in 1067, unifying as such Hainaut, Valenciennes and Flanders, and ruled until his death (17 July 1070).